|

 Empty as Robin's nest in January.
 (Charlie Chan's Greatest Case)

-Empty gun can only kill guilty man.
+Empty gun only kill guilty man.
 (Charlie Chan's Greatest Case)

 Enemy who misses mark, like serpent, must coil to strike again.
 (Charlie